cgraeff/binodal/README.md

 hadron phase is described by the eNJL model (Pais, Menezes, and Providência Physical Review C 93, 065805 (2016)).

+## running variable
+The chempot branch is work in progress to calculate running in the barionic chemical potential and in the isovector chemical potential.
+The idea is to have a bidimensional binodal.

 ## Obtaining this program
 The latest version of this code is available at [github.com/cgraeff/binodal](https://github.com/cgraeff/binodal).